viveikt/online_editing/README.md

 $ ruby register.rb

+C:/Ruby193/lib/ruby/gems/1.9.1/gems/win32-service-0.8.3/lib/win32/windows/helper.rb:36:in
-C:/Ruby193/lib/ruby/gems/1.9.1/gems/win32-service-0.8.3/lib/win32/windows/helper.rb:36:in `raise_windows_error': The service did not respond to the start or control request in a timely fashi
+`raise_windows_error': The service did not respond to the start or control request in a timely fashion.
-n. - StartService: The service did not respond to the start or control request in a timely fashion.
-(SystemCallError)
-        from C:/Ruby193/lib/ruby/gems/1.9.1/gems/win32-service-0.8.3/lib/win32/service.rb:723:in `start'
-        from register.rb:18:in `<main>'
+- StartService: The service did not respond to the start or control request in a timely fashion.
+(SystemCallError) from C:/Ruby193/lib/ruby/gems/1.9.1/gems/win32-service-0.8.3/lib/win32/service.rb:723:in `start' from register.rb:18:in `<main>'

 OR